ayushdongre01/MedHelp-AI/README.md

 **A**: No. This tool is informational only.
 Always consult qualified healthcare professionals for medical decisions.

 ### Q: What size images should I upload?
 **A**: Recommended 1MB or less.
-Support formats: PNG, JPG, JPEG.
+Supported formats: PNG, JPG, JPEG.
 Higher resolution = better analysis.

 ### Q: Can I use this for emergency situations?
 **A**: No. For emergencies, call emergency services immediately (911, 999, 112).